Warren Austin: Early career

 Austin was chairman of the Vermont Republican State Convention in 1908, and Mayor of St. Albans from 1909 to 1910.

 He served as a Commissioner for the United States Court of Appeals for the Second Circuit from 1907 to 1915.
 In 1912, he served on the Assay Commission for the United States Mint, which reviewed Mint operations by examining and testing coins for weight and fineness.

 In 1914 he was appointed a trustee of the University of Vermont in 1914, a position that he retained until 1941.

 From 1916 to 1917, he practiced before the United States Court for China as the representative of the American International Corporation and the Siems-Carey Railway & Canal Company.

 In 1917 Austin moved to Burlington, where he continued to practice law.

 From 1925 to 1937, Austin served as a special counsel for Vermont during the process of setting the official boundary between Vermont and New Hampshire, working with John G. Sargent.

 In the early 1930s, Austin employed Harold J. Arthur as a stenographer.
 Arthur studied law with Austin, attained admission to the bar, and later served as Governor of Vermont.

 United States Senator

 He was elected to the Senate on March 31, 1931, defeating appointed Senator Frank C. Partridge in the special election to complete the term of the deceased Frank L. Greene.
 Austin took his seat the next day, and won re-election in 1934 and 1940.

 In the Senate, Austin opposed the New Deal but championed internationalist causes, standing with President Franklin D. Roosevelt on issues such as Lend-Lease.
 He became Assistant Minority Leader (Minority Whip) in 1939, served until 1942, and acted as Minority Leader during incumbent Charles L. McNary's run for Vice President in 1940.
 In 1943 he became a member of the Foreign Relations Committee.

-Austin resigned his Senate seat on August 2, 1946 to become the US Ambassador to the United Nations.
+Due to a desire for partisan balance and his support for Truman's foreign policy goals, Austin was widely considered as a possible Truman nominee for the Supreme Court seat vacated by Owen Roberts in 1945.
+Carl Hatch pushed strongly the case for Austin.
+However, due to his age and Truman's lack of acquaintance with him, Austin lost out to Harold Hitz Burton.
+Austin resigned his Senate seat on August 2, 1946, to become the US Ambassador to the United Nations.
 In November, he was succeeded by Ralph E. Flanders.